mitchelljustin/pragmatic-lightning/index.md

 It has a proven 10+ year track record of not getting hacked or politically subverted.
 As a result it has the most liquid market, the most stable price and the best brand recognition.

-In short, Bitcoin is shaping up to be the true native currency of the Internet.
+So far, Bitcoin is shaping up to be a true native currency for the Internet.

 From a developer standpoint, the biggest downside of Bitcoin is that transactions are slow and expensive.
 The Lightning Network fixes this flaw by adding a new layer on top of Bitcoin.